dlaliberte/bikeshed-intro/index.md

 ### Bikeshed Markdown to HTML

 Bikeshed uses a Markdown variant called [Bikeshed-flavored Markdown (BSMD)](https://speced.github.io/bikeshed/#markdown).
-By default, it recognizes all of the "block-level" Markdown constructs defined by [CommonMark](https://commonmark.org/), except for indented code blocks.
-You can freely switch back and forth between Markdown and HTML as needed, and indent properly.
+By default, Bikeshed recognizes all of the "block-level" Markdown constructs defined by [CommonMark](https://commonmark.org/), except for indented code blocks.
+You can freely switch back and forth between Markdown and HTML as needed, but you should prefer to use Markdown where it is available.

 ### JavaScript to Web IDL (with Infra) to JavaScript

-In a browser, JavaScript calls to browser APIs result in...
+In a browser, JavaScript calls to browser APIs result in calls with JavaScript argument values to the browser internals, defined typically in C++, and the results, if any, are returned in JavaScript values.
+Rather than use C++ interfaces, web standards specify interfaces in WebIDL.
+And to clarify the meaning of an API call, we also specify algorithms in terms of WebIDL and Infra.

 WebIDL and Infra are complementary technologies.
-WebIDL is used to define the interfaces of web APIs, while Infra is used to implement those interfaces.
+WebIDL is used to define the interfaces of web APIs, while Infra is used to define parts of the implementation of those interfaces.

 <table style="border:0">
 <tr>